Skip to content

 UPB bands allow investors to screen and filter opportunities by loan size without exposing exact balances, which are considered non-public information until a buyer is vetted and approved.

-The UPB of a mortgage note directly affects investment strategy:
+The UPB of a mortgage note directly affects investment approach:

 • Smaller UPB loans (under $50K) often have lower property values and may be in less liquid markets.
-They are less attractive to institutional buyers, which can create opportunity for smaller investors.
+Institutional buyers typically pass on these, creating opportunity for smaller investors willing to work individual loans.

-• Mid-range UPB loans ($50K–$250K) represent the most liquid segment of the note market, with the broadest buyer base and most predictable resolution outcomes.
+• Mid-range UPB loans ($50K–$250K) represent the most liquid segment of the secondary market, with the broadest buyer base and most predictable resolution outcomes.

 Continue learning